 The 6 Series Gran Turismo’s purchase cost is broadly in line with its competition, chiefly Audi A7 Sportback and the Mercedes CLS.
 However, while most running costs are similar to its rivals – and its service, maintenance and repair costs are impressively low – industry expectations for the BMW’s resale value aren’t as positive.
 It seems likely that over a three-year period, it could cost you more to run the BMW, as it’s unlikely to hold onto its value as well as its rivals.

 Expert rating: 3/5

 Reliability of a BMW 6 Series Gran Turismo

 BMW has a below-average reputation for reliability, judging by Warranty Direct’s Reliability Index, which ranks manufacturers by past performance.
-Its performance in JD Power’s 2017 Vehicle Dependability Study was even worse, coming in last of all 25 manufacturers analysed.
-Hopefully the 6 Series GT will buck the trend.
+Its performance in JD Power’s 2019 Vehicle Dependability Study was even worse, coming in last of all 25 manufacturers analysed.
+Fair to say, its premium rivals like Mercedes-Benz, Audi, Jaguar and Land Rover aren’t a whole lot better and all languish in the lower half of the table but, hopefully, the 6 Series GT will buck the trend.

 The 6 Series GT scored a maximum five stars when crash tested by safety organisation Euro NCAP, and it comes equipped with some of the latest and greatest safety technologies available, although not all are standard.
 All cars have automatic emergency braking, which will intervene if the driver doesn’t react to an impending accident.
 Optional systems include the Dynamic Safety package, which will warn the driver if it detects signs of tiredness, and Driving Assistant, which uses cameras, radar and sensors to warn the driver of potential hazards.
 All cars have six airbags as standard and two Isofix child seat mounting points in the back.